 - Non-Specific – act on multiple parts of the body at the same time

-- Non-Toxic – be completely safe when used for a long period
+- Non-Toxic – be completely safe when used for an extended period

 What Do Adaptogenic Herbs Do?